berniemanu/World_Weather_Analysis/README.md

 # World_Weather_Analysis

 ## Overview:
 I received constructive feedback for my PlanMyTrip app from Jack and Beta Testers.
-They pointed out areas of improvement to make my app a commercial success.
+They pointed out areas of improvement to make my app a commercial success such as:
 * Using input statements to filter data based on user preferences.
 * Identify potential travel destinations and nearby hotels based on user preferences.
 * Creating a travel route using Google Maps Directions API between the four citites as well as a marker layer map.